Stable varieties of semigroups and groupoids: Introduction

 If $f\in\mathcal{F}$, then $f^\mathcal{A}$ denotes a $\tau(f)$-ary operation on the set $A.$ An \emph{algebra} ${\mathcal A} = \langle A; \mathcal{F}^{\mathcal A}\rangle$ of type $\tau$ is a pair consisting of a set $A$ and an indexed set $\mathcal{F}^{\mathcal{A}}$ of operations, defined on $A$.
 If $s, t \in W_{\tau}(X)$, then the pair $s \approx t$ is called an \emph{identity} of type $\tau$ which is satisfied in the algebra ${\mathcal A}$, ${\mathcal A}\models t\approx s$ iff $t^A=s^A$.

 The operators $Id$ and $Mod$ are defined for classes of algebras $K$ and for sets of identities $\Sigma$ as follows

-The fixed points with respect to the closure operators $IdMod$ and $ModId$ are called \emph{varietis of algebras} and \emph{equational theories,} respectivelly.
+The fixed points with respect to the closure operators $IdMod$ and $ModId$ are called \emph{equational theories} and \emph{varieties of algebras,} respectively.

-In Section \ref{sec2} we introduce the inductive, positional and $\Sigma-$composition of terms.
+In Section \ref{sec2} we introduce the inductive, positional and $\Sigma$-composition of terms.

-We apply the concept of $\Sigma-$composition of terms to study the stable varieties of semigroups (see Theorem \ref{t3.1}).
-We prove that a variety $V$ of semigroups is stable if and only if $Id(V)$ contains an identity of the following form $f(f(x_1,x_2),x_3)\approx f(x_i,x_j)$, where $i,j\in \{1,2,3\}$.
+We apply the concept of $\Sigma$-composition of terms to study the stable varieties of semigroups (see Theorem \ref{t3.1}).
+We prove that a variety $V$ of semigroups is stable if and only if $Id(V)$ contains an identity of the form $(x_1x_2)x_3\approx x_ix_j$ with $1\leq i<j\leq 3$.
+We present a complete list of all the stable varieties of semigroups (see Theorem \ref{t3.2}).

-An abstract reduction system which reduces the traditional complexity measures of terms as depth, length and size is introduced in Section \ref{sec3}.
+An abstract Reduction System (ARS) for terms, which reduces the complexity of terms by such traditional measures as depth and length is introduced in Section \ref{sec3}.

-The variety of commutative and idempotent groupoids are stable which is shown in Section \ref{sec5}.
+The varieties of commutative and idempotent groupoids are stable which is shown in Section \ref{sec5}.

-We announce more strong conditions for stability of varieties which successfully work in the variety of groupoids.
-This concept allows us to define the star-stable (s-stable) varieties of groupoids studied in Section \ref{sec6} (see Theorem \ref{t6.2}).
+We present stronger conditions for stability of varieties which successfully work in the variety of groupoids.
+These conditions allow us to define and study the s-stable varieties of groupoids in Section \ref{sec6} (see Theorem \ref{t6.2}).